 Model: Nautitech 40

-As of 25th March 2021, the Seychelles will open to all visitors irrespective of their vaccination status and home country (exception South Africa)
+Since the re-start in March 21 we are so happy to see lots of clients again.
+We like to inform you again that as of 25th March 2021, the Seychelles are open to all visitors irrespective of their vaccination status and home country.

 A negative Covid-19 PCR test will do.
 Most of the airlines do request this test as well.
-No more quarantine upon arrival is required as from March 25th onwards.
-You can proceed straight to your booked yacht
+No more quarantine upon arrival is required.
+You can proceed straight to your booked yacht 😊

-Please ask for our “charter procedure” and “arriving procedure” on firstname.lastname@example.org.
+Please ask for our “charter procedure” and “arriving procedure” email@example.com

 Bat-o-Bleu Seychelles is a 100% certified company.
 All our yachts do have the necessary health certificate.